cantierecreativo/redux-bees/README.md

 * the function that will be used to actually dispatch the API call with the correct arguments.

 The HOC will always add a `status` prop, containing all the info about the API request.

+You can decorate your component with multiple `@query` HOCs, and the `status` prop will be a merge.

 ## License